 I have a background in the natural sciences and animal behaviour and thus animals figure predominantly in my work.
-Birds seem to dominate but almost anything that catches my eye may prove fodder for a sketch or painting – a shark with chum wallpaper.
+Birds seem to dominate but almost anything that catches my eye or mind may prove fodder for a sketch or painting.
 My animals tend to express both their “self” and their “context”.
 As themselves I see them acting as the creatures they are intended to be – unfettered and sensing.
 A dog snarls, a weasel moves with stealth, birds forage, observe, dive or stand in the rain.
 As contextual beings the state of being “in relation to” automatically makes animals ecological.
-Contexts such as a public park, a melting iceberg, the defense of territory, observing humans in a park, foraging on a frozen lake all suggest that the anthropocene is both binding and dissolving – never far from the painted surface.
+Contexts such as a public park, a melting iceberg, the defense of territory, observing humans in a park, foraging on a frozen lake, all suggest that the anthropocene is both binding and dissolving – never far from the painted surface.